-MCG Cite for Guideline Transparency
+MCG for Cite Guideline Transparency

-Passport has partnered with MCG Health to implement Cite for Guideline Transparency.
+Passport has partnered with MCG Health to implement Cite for Care Guideline Transparency.
 Providers can access this feature through the Provider Portal.
-With MCG Cite for Guideline Transparency, Passport can share clinical indications with Providers.
+With MCG for Cite Guideline Transparency, Passport can share clinical indications with Providers.
 The tool operates as a secure extension of Passport's existing MCG investment and helps meet regulations around transparency for delivery of care: